-"Each evening we sat down with iPads, tea, maps and guide books, and figured out the route for the next day.
-In those 10 days we saw so many incredible things that I never ever expected when first setting off."
+“Each evening we sat down with iPads, tea, maps and guidebooks, and figured out the route for the next day.
+In those ten days, we saw so many incredible things that I never ever expected when first setting off.”

-"The entire six months we were away were filled with feelings of incredulous awe and appreciation.
-Both of the unparalleled scenes of nature in front of me that had remained for so long, as well as a humble appreciation for the daily realities and routines of the people around us."
+“The entire six months were filled with feelings of incredulous awe and appreciation.
+Both of the unparalleled scenes of nature, and a humble appreciation for the daily realities and routines of the people around us.”